bachya/simplisafe-python/README.md

 * `SystemV2`: an object to control V2 (classic) SimpliSafe systems
 * `SystemV3`: an object to control V3 (new) SimpliSafe systems

-Although all systems have a common base interface, there are differences between V2 and V3.
+Despite the differences, `simplisafe-python` provides a common interface to these objects, meaning the same properties and methods are available to both.

 ## Base Properties and Methods